jnebrera/n2kafka/src/decoder/zz_http2k/README.md

 ## HTTP POST format
 HTTP POST format has the next restrictions:
 - URL needs to be `v1/data/<topic>`
-- It needs to include the next POST parameters:
+- It reads the next POST parameters:
   * `X-Consumer-ID`: Client used.
-It's NOT a kafka consumer id, but wizzie client ID
+It's NOT a kafka consumer id, but wizzie client ID.
+Output topic will be ${X-Consumer-ID}_${last URL part}.
+If not included, it will be sent to the last part of URL.

 That way, you can send this POST to zz decoder: